-Upon completion of this offering, we will have 5,388,437 shares of common stock outstanding (or 5,523,437 shares if the underwriters exercise their option to purchase additional shares in full).
-Of these shares, 900,000 shares of our common stock (or 1,035,000 shares if the underwriters exercise their purchase option in full) sold in this offering will be freely transferable without restriction or further registration under the Securities Act of 1933, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act of 1933, including those shares purchased by certain of our directors and officers through the directed share program described in the section entitled "Underwriting."
-The remaining 4,488,437 shares of our common stock outstanding are "restricted shares" as defined in Rule 144.
+Upon completion of this offering, we will have [•] shares of common stock outstanding.
+Of these shares, [•] shares of our common stock (or [•] shares if the underwriters exercise their purchase option in full) sold in this offering will be freely transferable without restriction or further registration under the Securities Act of 1933, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act of 1933, including those shares purchased by certain of our directors, officers and principal stockholders through the directed share program described in the section entitled "Underwriting."
+The remaining [•] shares of our common stock (or [•] shares if the underwriters exercise their purchase option in full) outstanding are "restricted shares" as defined in Rule 144.
 Restricted shares may be sold in the public market only if registered under the Securities Act of 1933 or if they qualify for an exemption from registration under Rule 144.
-As a result of the contractual 180-day lock-up period described below, 555,483 shares will be available for sale in the public market only after 180 days from the date of this prospectus (generally subject to volume and other offering limitations).
+As a result of the contractual 180-day lock-up period described below, [•] of these shares will be available for sale in the public market only after 180 days from the date of this prospectus (generally subject to volume and other offering limitations).